rcos/CSCI-4470-OpenSource/Labs/Lab7.md

    <!--3.
 Implement association rules for Graduate Admissions Data set (experiment with different parameters.
 Look in chapter 9 of the book on page 89 for support and confidence )-->

-3. Try different visulaizations as in Chapter 9 of the text book.
+3. Try different visualizations as in Chapter 9 of the text book.
 The book uses all of the rules.
 If you use just the rules with survival in the RHS, how does that change the analysis? <!--(Things have changed with R too - To load RGraphviz  go to a new Rscript window and type  `source("http://bioconductor.org/biocLite.R")`   Next, type in `biocLite("Rgraphviz")` After this you will be able to plot the graph of rules.)-->

 5. Now download and explore two data sets: elect (election Bush vs. Kerry in 2004) and topmovies (top 1000 movies) [These two data sets are located in [https://github.com/rcos/datalab7](https://github.com/rcos/datalab7).
 They can be imported into R as CSV.